Artgelika/Brain-Cancer-exist-or-not/README.md

 Structure of my network:
 1. Prepare photos' names in file "Zmiana_nazwy.py".
 2. Using that photos in "CNN.py", changing them into numbers and saving.
-3. Using data preparing before (in CNN.py).
+3. Using data prepared before (in CNN.py).
 Creating a model with a train set and fitting with additional validation set in "ConvNet.py".